Generalized Sweeping Line Spanners: The Constrained Setting

 \section{The Constrained Setting}

 Next, we generalize the sweeping line graph to a more general setting with the introduction of \emph{line segment constraints}.
-Recall that $P$ is a set of points in the plane and that $S$ is a set of line segments connecting two vertices in $P$ (not every vertex in $P$ needs to be an endpoint of a constraint in $S$).
+Recall that $P$ is a set of points in the plane and that $S$ is a set of line segments connecting two points in $P$ (not every point in $P$ needs to be an endpoint of a constraint in $S$, but a point in $P$ can be the endpoint of an arbitrary number of constraints).
 The set of constraints is planar, i.e. no two constraints intersect properly.

 Let vertex $u$ be an endpoint of a constraint $c$ and let the other endpoint be $v$.
 Let $C$ be the cone of $\zeta_{k}$ such that $v \in C_{u}$.
 The line through $c$ splits $C_u$ into two \emph{subcones} and for simplicity, we say that $v$ is contained in both of these.
-In general, a vertex $u$ can be an endpoint of several constraints and thus a cone can be split into several subcones.
+In general, a vertex $u$ can be an endpoint of several constraints and thus a cone can be split into several subcones (subcones are ordered in a clockwise fashion).
 For ease of exposition, when a cone $C_u$ is not split, we consider $C_u$ itself to be a single subcone.
 We use $C^{j}_u$ to denote the $j$-th subcone of $C_u$.

 Recall that for any vertex $x$ in a cone, we defined $x_{\gamma}$ to be the intersection of the left-side of the cone and the sweeping line through $x$.
-We define the constrained sweeping line graph (see Figure~\ref{fig:defnConstrained}): \begin{definition}[Constrained sweeping line graph] Given a set of points $P$ in the plane, a plane set $S$ of line segment constraints connecting pairs of vertices in $P$, an integer $k \ge 7$, $\theta = \frac{2\pi}{k}$, and $\gamma \in [0, \frac{\pi - 3\theta}{2})$.
-The constrained sweeping line graph is defined as follows: \begin{enumerate} \item The vertices of the graph are the vertices of $P$. \item For each vertex $u$ of $P$ and for each \emph{subcone} $C^j_u$ that contains one or more vertices of $P \setminus \{u\}$ visible to $u$, the spanner contains the undirected edge $(u, r)$, where $r$ is the vertex in $C^j_u \cap P \setminus \{u\}$, which is visible to $u$ and minimizes $|ur_{\gamma}|$.
+We define the constrained sweeping line graph (see Figure~\ref{fig:defnConstrained}): \begin{definition}[Constrained sweeping line graph] Given a set of points $P$ in the plane, a plane set $S$ of line segment constraints connecting pairs of points in $P$, an integer $k \ge 7$, $\theta = \frac{2\pi}{k}$, and $\gamma \in [0, \frac{\pi - 3\theta}{2})$.
+The constrained sweeping line graph is defined as follows: \begin{enumerate} \item The vertices of the graph are the points of $P$. \item For each vertex $u$ of $P$ and for each \emph{subcone} $C^j_u$ that contains one or more vertices of $P \setminus \{u\}$ visible to $u$, the spanner contains the undirected edge $(u, r)$, where $r$ is the vertex in $C^j_u \cap P \setminus \{u\}$, which is visible to $u$ and minimizes $|ur_{\gamma}|$.
 This vertex $r$ is referred to as the \emph{closest} visible vertex in this subcone of $u$. \end{enumerate} \end{definition}

 To prove that the above graph is a spanner, we need three lemmas.
-A proof of Lemma~\ref{lem:convexChainConstrained} can be found in~\cite{constrained}.
+A proof of Lemma~\ref{lem:convexChainConstrained} can be found in~\cite{BFRV12} (see also Figure~\ref{fig:visible}).